 Where to go

 The Lake District is a paradise for dogs and campers with picture-perfect villages, lush green dales and spectacular lakes.
 Eskdale Campsite in the hamlet of Boot is a great base for walking, with lots of footpaths running from the site.
-Large tent pitches included. (eskdalecampsite.com, from £7.70 per adult, per night – dogs stay free!)
+Large tent pitches included, and dogs stay for free!

 l.
-Chances are, your dog has never slept in a tent before, so help them feel settled in their new environment by taking along their usual bed and favourite treats.
+Chances are, your dog has never slept in a tent before, so help them feel settled in their new environment by taking along their usual bed and favourite treats so they have something familiar to snuggle up in.

 2. Check your dog’s vaccinations and flea treatments are up to date and make sure he’s microchipped and has an ID tag.